Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 foo :: Maybe Integer -> Integer
 foo mb = mb (\x -> x + 42) 0
 ```
 How does that work?
 Recall that `mb` is really just a function.
-Here's what the application of `f` would work like-
+Here's how the application of `f` would work-
 ```hs
 foo (just 1)
 foo (\f _ -> f 1)